Taking advantage of free night certificates is one of the essential ways to maximize value from a hotel loyalty program.

-Finally, sometimes the US credit cards get creative with their signup offers and include Free Night Awards in lieu of Bonvoy points, as we saw with the Chase Bonvoy Boundless’s recent offer of five free nights worth 50,000 points each in October 2020.
+(In addition, sometimes the US credit cards get creative with their limited-time signup offers, and may include Free Night Awards in lieu of Bonvoy points.)

 As with the Canadian cards, the optimal redemptions at the 35,000-point level should easily outweigh the US$95–125 annual fees on their respective cards.

 3. Titanium Elite Annual Choice Benefit: Free Night Award Worth 40,000 Points